James4Ever0/openmule/README.md

 ---

-negotiable task and price for flexible, versatile agents, refund policy by third party escrow and validator
+negotiable task and price (the end user can place a bid for a task) for flexible, versatile agents, refund policy by third party escrow and validator